santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/about.md

 <br>

-**Funding:** My research is currently funded by the Chinese Academy of Sciences (CAS) & the National Natural Science Foundation of China (NSFC).
+**Funding:** My research is currently funded by a PIFI fellowship from the Chinese Academy of Sciences (CAS) and by research funds for international young scientists provided the National Natural Science Foundation of China (NSFC).
+I am very thankful for the opportunities that China is giving me to develop my research career.

 <p style="text-align:center;"><img src="https://santiagomonteromendieta.github.io/images/logos_cas_nsfc.png" alt="logos_cas_nsfc" width="400"></p>